moses1994/singing-voice-detection/README.md

-Here is the supplementary page of the paper: Transfer Learning for Improving Singing Voice Detection in Polyphonic Music.
+Here is the supplementary page of the paper: Transfer Learning for Improving Singing Voice Detection in Polyphonic Instrumental Music.

 There are detailed files in the folders.